cjlapao/common-go/README.md

-# common-go
+# markdown-common
-GoLang common modules to use in projects
+Markdown common set of tools to use on the Golanf projects